OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

 up and ready to serve requests.

 You'll also note that we are using ``self._logger`` for logging.
 Where did that one come from?
-OctoPrint's plugin system injects :ref:`a couple of useful objects <sec-plugins-mixins-injectedproperties>` into our plugin implementation classes, one of those being a fully instantiated `python logger <https://docs.python.org/2/library/logging.html>`_ ready to be used by your plugin.
+OctoPrint's plugin system injects :ref:`a some useful objects <sec-plugins-mixins-injectedproperties>` into our plugin implementation classes, one of those being a fully instantiated `python logger <https://docs.python.org/2/library/logging.html>`_ ready to be used by your plugin.
 As you can see in the log output above, that logger uses the namespace ``octoprint.plugins.helloworld`` for our little plugin here, or more generally ``octoprint.plugins.<plugin identifier>``.